Skip to content

 Add a public adlist

-You can import popular blocklists such as the StevenBlack hosts file.
-In WinBox, go to IP → DNS → Adlist and click +.
-Paste the list URL (e.g. https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) and disable SSL Verify unless you have imported the certificate authority.
-The list will appear with a match count and name count once processed.
+Public blocklists like StevenBlack’s hosts file give you broad ad and tracker coverage on day one.
+Under IP → DNS → Adlist, click +, paste the list URL, and disable SSL Verify unless you have already imported the certificate authority.
+The list will appear with a match count and name count once parsed.

 CLI equivalent: